 - Change occlusion (position of the teeth)

 Veneers are a popular option in cosmetic dentistry, as the procedure is faster and less invasive compared to crowns or dental implants.
 However, traditional veneers still often require the dentist to remove healthy portions of the enamel to create more space around the teeth.
 Once the enamel is gone, it cannot ever be replaced and the porcelain veneers can never be removed.
+Normal prep veneers don’t ruin teeth.
+When done correctly, they are fantastic ways to extend the life of your smile.

 What are “No-Prep” Veneers?